stevedonovan/shmake/readme.md

 The T ('target') command is of the form 'T target (prequisites) shell-command'.
 'Prerequisites' is the make term for 'inputs that our target depends on'.
 So 'hello.o' depends on hello.o _and_ on common.h.
 (This is a clunky word so I will just call them 'inputs'.)
 The shell-command can contain @() expansions of the three variables TARGET (first name) INPUT (first input) and DEPS (all inputs).
 The targets are hello.o, common.o and hello itself.
 We need the 'dummy' target 'all'  ('all a b c' is short for 'T all a b c none') so that shmake knows what default target to build.
 Otherwise, just as in make, it would just compile hello.c and stop.

 This style is tedious for actually building projects because you must manually track all the inputs your targets depend on.
-For gcc and compatible compilers, the marvelous -MMD flag - create .d dependency file - helps tremendously and that's the big convenience of the C compile command.
+For gcc and compatible compilers, the marvelous -MMD flag (create .d dependency file) helps tremendously and that's the big convenience of the C compile command.
 But it does mean you can use shmake with any set of commands, using all the power of shell scripting.